raspberrypilearning/astro-pi-guide/inputs-outputs/buttons.md

 The Astro Pi flight case has six general-purpose buttons that you can also use in your programming.
 These are simply push buttons wired directly to GPIO pins in a pull up circuit: you can easily recreate this setup using a breadboard, some buttons, and some wires.

 ![](images/flight_buttons.jpg)

+## Required items

+In order to do this you will need access to the following items:

+- A breadboard
+- 6 tactile push buttons
+- 14 male to female jumper cables
+- A 40 (2 x 20) way GPIO stacking header (with the long pins)

+    Use this to mount the Astro Pi HAT onto the Raspberry Pi so that you'll have GPIO pins protruding through the HAT that jumper cables can be attached to.
+    Try [Toby Electronics](http://www.toby.co.uk/content/catalogue/products.aspx?series=REF-18xxxx-0x), part number REF-182684-02

 ## GPIO mapping